wongwingyinrenee-afk/hotel-pre/README.md

 # hotel-pre
-predict cancellation and explor the underlaying pattern
+This project aims to predict hotel booking cancellations and analyze the key factors and patterns underlying customer cancellation behavior.